xavierallem/Summary1/README.md

 ## Step 3 : Using Same OS to avoid OS issues
 We use Ubuntu 16.04 as our default OS.
-Please install it on to your system, so that you can work with us.
+Please install it on to your system, so that you can work without OS issues.

 Learn how to install Ubuntu 16.04 in this [guide](install_ubuntu.md)